 WordPress speed (and website speed in general), is tied to a number of things.
 These are the number of HTTP request the browser makes to the web server, response times, and the size of the code, scripts, and content that’s fetched.
-Logically, the speed at which the webserver can process those requests also depends on the hardware and the physical distance between the web browser and the server.
+Logically, the speed at which the web server can process those requests also depends on the hardware and the physical distance between the web browser and the server.

 Note: the internet is riddled with articles and guides about (supposedly) the ‘fastest WordPress hosting’.
 Understand that most of those posts will just list a top 10 list of ‘best WordPress hosting providers’, based on how much commission they can get from a sale.
 Most of these companies are just regular web hosting providers, and there are certainly situations where they are okay.
 Just don’t expect high-performance.

 The performance of your WordPress website depends on many things, including hardware specifications, location of your server in relation to the audience you’re trying to reach, the number of CPUs and memory (of your webserver), and a plethora of other things

 For example, most articles fail to mention from which locations they were ‘testing’, how heavy the loaded images are, which plugin was installed, which PHP version is used, what web server (Nginx or Apache) is serving your pages, how many database calls were made (and I could go on).